evnchw/evnchw.github.io/_quant/mfg_part_1.md

 # Mean field games, part 1 (intro + backward equation)

-While brushing up on mean field game theory ("MFG") I wanted to write a brief refresher to solidify the key ideas, even if only for myself.
+While brushing up on mean field game theory ("MFG") I wanted to write a brief refresher to solidify the key ideas.

 In this blog series I aim present the key formulation and ideas of MFG in a concise, informal and practical way.

-I prioritize intuition/readability over intense proofs, linking to references where appropriate.
-All feedback and corrections are welcome.
+- I prioritize intuition/readability linking to references where appropriate.
+- We will not go deeply into proofs here.
+- We may skip over some parts for brevity (e.g. asymptotics of non-MFG, textbook differential games).
+- All feedback and corrections are welcome.

 The fundamental idea of MFG is to model (differential) game-theoretic equilibria where there are a very large number of agents.
 The key characteristic is that each agent optimizes decisions against the *distribution* of everyone else's decisions (the "mean field"), and where agents are identical to some degree.
 This allows one to obtain asymptotic equilibria by surmounting the usual combinatorial (agent-to-agent) complexity of differential game theory.
 Applications of include modeling traffic congestion, pedestrian foot traffic, financial markets, and more.